Weddings in ancient Rome: Flammeum

 Scene from the Aldobrandini Wedding frescoes that possibly depicts a veiled Roman bride.
 The scene is not unanimously accepted as a depiction of a wedding, with other proposals including that it depicts the Alcestis myth.

 The flammeum, a type of bridal veil, was a staple component of the bridal hairstyle in ancient Rome.
-During the 1st century, the Roman author Catullus continues to utilize the term flammeum to refer to both the covering and the bride: in Catullus 61, he instructs children to "Raise high, O boys, the torches: I see the gleaming veil approach."
+During the 1st century, the Roman author Catullus continues to use the term flammeum to refer to both the covering and the bride: in Catullus 61, he instructs children to "Raise high, O boys, the torches: I see the gleaming veil approach."
 In the Epigrams of Martial, the author utilizes the weaving of the flammeum as shorthand for the entire wedding ceremony, stating "The veils are a-weaving for your fiancée, the girl is already being dressed."
 In another one of his epigrams, he describes the wedding of two men named Calistratus and Afer, stating that Callistratus weds exactly like the virgin brides of traditional Roman weddings.
 To further emphasize his point, he mentions that he wears the flammeum, is accompanied by torches, and by the rude songs found in Roman wedding ceremonies.